IRI ENSO Forecast

 Recent and Current Conditions

-The SST anomaly in the NINO3.4 region during the Sep-Nov 2024 season was -0.19 °C, and for the month of November 2024 it was -0.14 °C. The most recent weekly average (week centered on 11 December 2024) of the NINO3.4 index was -0.6 °C. The seasonal and monthly values indicate that the tropical Pacific is in an ongoing ENSO-neutral state.
-The IRI’s definition of El Niño, like NOAA/Climate Prediction Center’s (CPC), requires that the monthly SST anomaly in the NINO3.4 region (5S-5N; 170W-120W) exceed +0.5 °C. Similarly, for La Niña, the anomaly must be -0.5 °C or colder.
+The SST anomaly in the NINO3.4 region during the Nov-Jan 2024 season was -0.50 °C, and for the month of January 2025 it was -0.71 °C. The most recent weekly average (week centered on 12 February 2025) of the NINO3.4 index was -0.3 °C. The latest seasonal and monthly values suggest that the tropical Pacific has been experiencing weak La Niña conditions.
+The IRI’s definition of El Niño, like NOAA/Climate Prediction Center’s, requires that the monthly SST anomaly in the NINO3.4 region (5S-5N; 170W-120W) exceed +0.5 °C. Similarly, for La Niña, the anomaly must be -0.5 °C or colder.

-Oceanic conditions across the tropical Pacific indicate ENSO-neutral status, while atmospheric indicators exhibit characteristics reminiscent of La Niña.
-For example, both traditional (+6.5 for November 2024) and equatorial (+1.5 for November 2024) Southern Oscillation Indices are within the La Niña range.
-The strength of the trade winds (at 850 hPa) was reduced during November 2024, however, since early December 2024 the trades have strengthened, while the upper-level winds (at 200 hPa) are also close to average over the equatorial Pacific.
-Atmospheric convection over the central Pacific is below normal, while above normal cloudiness is observed over Indonesia.
-Below-average temperatures persist at depth in the east-central and eastern Pacific (east of the Date Line), while above-average temperatures dominate both at depth and near the surface in the western Pacific (between 140 to 160E).
-However, the extent to which these colder subsurface temperatures will significantly impact surface conditions depends on the sustained strengthening of the trade winds.
-Together, these observed conditions in the coupled ocean-atmosphere system indicate ongoing ENSO-neutral conditions in the equatorial Pacific.
+Both atmospheric and oceanic conditions across the tropical Pacific now exhibit characteristics indicative of La Niña.
+For instance, while the traditional Southern Oscillation Index (SOI) for January 2025 was +0.8, placing it within the ENSO-neutral range, the equatorial SOI for the same month was +1.8, falling within the La Niña range.
+The trade winds (at 850 hPa) were stronger than normal during January 2025, and, as of mid-February 2025, they continue to be above average, while the upper-level winds (at 200 hPa) are close to average over the equatorial Pacific.
+Atmospheric convection over the central Pacific is strongly below normal, while above normal cloudiness is observed over Indonesia.
+Below-average ocean temperatures persist at depth in the eastern and central Pacific, while above-average temperatures dominate both at depth and near the surface in the western Pacific (between 140 to 160E).
+Slightly warmer temperatures are also present in the far eastern Pacific near the surface between 110W to 80 W, which could be the cause of the recent weakening of the colder SST anomalies in the NINO 3.4 region.
+Together, these observed conditions in the coupled ocean-atmosphere system indicate La Niña conditions in the equatorial Pacific.

 Expected Conditions: